Fighting fires on the Ghost Fleet

-U.S. Soldiers prepare a Landing Craft Utility to transport equipment and gear during the Robert E. Rumens Marine Firefighting Symposium at Joint Base Langley-Eustis, Virginia, May 21, 2021.
-The LCU carried a fire truck and pump trailer to provide additional capabilities during the training.
+The National Defense Reserve Fleet is utilized during the Robert E. Rumens Marine Firefighting Symposium at Joint Base Langley-Eustis, Virginia, May 21, 2021.
+The NDRF is known as the “Ghost Fleet” because of its current inactivity.
 (U.S. Air Force photo by Senior Airman Sarah Dowe)

 |Date Taken: